DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 Yes, but mdev broke it.

 ### What's wrong with mdev?
-When we added the line `/sbin/mdev -s` to _rcS_, we handed over management of /dev to mdev.
+When we added the line `/sbin/mdev -s` to _rcS_, we handed over management of _/dev_ to _mdev_.
 This includes the permissions on the contents of /dev.
-The problem we're encountering is our non-root user account does not have permission to /dev/ptmx, but it should. mdev has set the permissions to a default state.
+The problem we're encountering is our non-root user account does not have permission to _/dev/ptmx_, but it should. _mdev_ has set the permissions to a default state.

 When root was the only user on the system, the problem never surfaced, because root has access to everything.